PennyLaneAI/catalyst/doc/dev/custom_devices.rst

-In addition to implementing the ``QuantumDevice`` class, one must implement an entry point for the device library with the name ``<DeviceIdentifier>Factory``, where ``DeviceIdentifier`` is used to unique the entry point symbol.
+In addition to implementing the ``QuantumDevice`` class, one must implement an entry point for the device library with the name ``<DeviceIdentifier>Factory``, where ``DeviceIdentifier`` is used to uniquely identify the entry point symbol.
 As an example, we use the identifier ``CustomDevice``:

 .. code-block:: c++